gayatri25mim10096/digital-literacy-project/README.md

 ## Project Overview

-This repository is my **Digital Literacy Portfolio**, created as part of the CSE0001 course at VIT Bhopal University.
+This repository is my **Digital Literacy Project**, created as part of the CSE0001 course at VIT Bhopal University.
 As a Student Digital Ambassador, I have completed five tasks covering digital literacy awareness, professional online presence, coding platforms, email etiquette, and cybercrime awareness.